oseidler/oseidler/README.md

 Current repositories:
 - Engine: My personal C++ engine made as part of the Guildhall programming curriculum.
 - GravityFieldsThesis: The code from my thesis at SMU Guildhall, which is a recreation of the gravity field system from Super Mario Galaxy.
-- TakeDownTheTower: A clone of the game Slay the Spire, made for my Directed Focus Study course.
+- TakeDownTheTower: A clone of the game Slay the Spire, made for one of my Directed Focus Study courses.
 - SimpleMiner: A program based on Minecraft, made as part of the curriculum at SMU Guildhall.
-- Vaporum: A networking-focused project made as part of the SMU Guildhall curriculum
+- Vaporum: A networking-focused project made as part of the SMU Guildhall curriculum.
+- BalloonTD: A recreation of Bloons Tower Defense, made for one of my Directed Focus Study courses.

 Information on these and other projects from my time at Guildhall can be found at my portfolio link: https://sites.google.com/view/owenseidler/home